 - salt and pepper to taste

 - Heat olive oil in a pot (or Thermomix) on medium heat

-- Add the chopped leeks and carrots, stir to coat with olive oil and let it sweat for 3 minutes, stirring occasionally.
+- Add the leeks and carrots, stir to coat with olive oil and let it sweat for 3 minutes, stirring occasionally.

 - I love to serve this simple leek soup just with slices of whole grain bread.

 - iron is among other things important for the generation of energy in the cell,

 - potassium plays an essential role in the transmission of impulses to the nerve and muscle cells,